theyosh/TerrariumPI/README.md

 ## Installation

 The installation expects a Pi with working network and ssh.
 It is tested with [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/).
 For now the Desktop/Full version is not working somehow....
 So use the lite image!
-A new installation will take about 45 minutes.
-This is due to manually compiling python modules for the latest versions.
-Upgrades will go much faster.
 It is possible to use USB or SSD drives to speed things up: <https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb>

 1. Get a working Raspberry Pi and login as user 'pi' \